Mae Bacon

-Mae Bacon (1897–1981) was a British actress.
+Mae Bacon (3 April 1897 – 3 June 1981) was a British actress.
 She was often credited as Mai Bacon.
 She was the eldest daughter of Hartley Bacon, who was living in Roundhay, Leeds at the time of The Great War.

+Promotional activities

+Mai Bacon appeared at the Sheffield Aviation Week (28 March - 4 April 1914) sponsored by the Sheffield Independent newspaper, promoted as "Little Miss Independent".
+On 2 April she flew in the Blackburn Type I monoplane piloted by Harold Blackburn that delivered souvenir editions of the Sheffield Independent to Chesterfield.

 Early acting career

 During the early stages of World War I, she was often requested to perform at charity concerts and provided entertainment to wounded soldiers in the West Riding of Yorkshire.
-In February 1915, she appeared in a Leeds Grosvenor Amateur Dramatic Society’s comedy ‘Brother Officers’.
+In February 1915, she appeared in a Leeds Grosvenor Amateur Dramatic Society’s comedy Brother Officers.
 According to a contemporary news report, Bacon's early performances also included comedic male impersonation routines.
-She became a professional actress later on in 1915.
+She became a professional actress later in 1915.